To learn more about the Alliance, read our FIDO 101 article.

 FIDO consists of three protocols for strong authentication1 to web applications: Universal 2nd Factor (U2F), Universal Authentication Framework (UAF), and FIDO2 or WebAuthn.

-The first two protocols came about when, four years ago, two independent efforts to re-introduce2 strong authentication for web applications joined together to form the FIDO Alliance.
+The first two protocols came about when, six years ago, two independent efforts to re-introduce2 strong authentication for web applications joined together to form the FIDO Alliance.
 For the sake of expediency, the FIDO Alliance standardized both protocols to deliver mostly similar benefits: